Complex oscillations in the delayed Fitzhugh-Nagumo equation: Normal form reduction at Hopf bifurcation

 where the $h_{jk}^i$ characterize the Taylor expansion of the solution on the center manifold.
 These coefficients satisfy a system of affine ODEs, in which the affine term depends on the orthogonal basis of the nullspace, denoted $\psi(\theta)$ (which is straightforward to calculate) arising from the projection of the original equation on $N$.
 These are now classical methods, introduced and used in~\cite{campbell2009calculating,stone2004stability,faria1995normal}.
 In our case, the solution to the linear ordinary differential equation of $h_{jk}^i$ yield relatively complex expressions, in terms of six constants $C_1\cdots C_6$, that are then solved in order to match boundary values (and solve the original DDE on the center manifold).
 One finds:

 and similar expressions for the other terms, and it is not hard to determine the constants.
 From these expressions, we obtain a system of ODEs describing the evolution in time of $u$:

-with $G$ a cubic polynomial, whose coefficients can be deduced from the evaluation of $h_{jk}^i$ and $C_i$, and the first Lyapunov exponent, characterizing the type of the Hopf bifurcation, is a simple function of these coefficients.
+with $G$ a cubic polynomial, whose coefficients can be deduced from the evaluation of $h_{jk}^i$ and $C_i$, and the first Lyapunov coefficient, characterizing the type of the Hopf bifurcation, is a simple function of these coefficients.
 With the help of the formal calculations software Maple\textregistered, we compute all these coefficients analytically.
-It happens that, as of quadratic terms, only the coefficients of $u_1^2$ in $G_1$ and $G_2$ are non zero, and cubic coefficients involved in the computation of the Lyapunov exponents enjoy a relatively simple form.
+It happens that, as of quadratic terms, only the coefficients of $u_1^2$ in $G_1$ and $G_2$ are non zero, and cubic coefficients involved in the computation of the Lyapunov coefficients enjoy a relatively simple form.
 These coefficients are given by:

-where the dots correspond to terms that are not necessary to compute the first Lypaunov exponent.
-From this expression, classical formulae (see e.g.~\cite{kuznetsov}) yield a very complex expression for the first Lypaunov exponent as a function of the parameters.
+where the dots correspond to terms that are not necessary to compute the first Lypaunov coefficient.
+From this expression, classical formulae (see e.g.~\cite{kuznetsov}) yield a very complex expression for the first Lypaunov coefficient as a function of the parameters.
 This expression is however exact, and allows direct numerical computation of the Lyapunov coefficient, that we presented in section~\ref{sec:Lyapu}.

-\section{The Fitzhugh-Nagumo system with $\gamma\neq 0$}
+\section{The FitzHugh-Nagumo system with $\gamma\neq 0$}

-In this appendix, we provide one numerical example of delayed self-coupled Fitzhugh Nagumo system~\eqref{eq:Delayed} with $\gamma\neq 0$ that has similar dynamics as the ones studied in the main text, i.e. for $\gamma$ small enough.
+In this appendix, we provide one numerical example of delayed self-coupled FitzHugh Nagumo system~\eqref{eq:Delayed} with $\gamma\neq 0$ that has similar dynamics as the ones studied in the main text, i.e. for $\gamma$ small enough.

 The fixed points of the system are given by $y=(x-a)/\gamma$, where $x$ is the solution of the cubic polynomial:

 This equation can be solved using Cardano method, exactly as we solve the cubic equation of the fast system.
 In detail, the Cardano discriminant of the equation writes: